creecros/Group_assign/README.md

 * ~~Need to override templates~~
 * ~~Need to override Helpers~~
 * ~~Need to override Models~~
+* Need to somehow show Assigned Group in the Boards Task Renders
 * Need to look at dashboard query
 * Need to add filters

 # Progress 4.12.18
 A task can now have an assigned group, testing appears to correctly select, modify, and store the correct group.
 Still need to have tasks show up in the overview dashboard as assigned to users within the group that is assigned a task.
+Also need to render the assigned group to the Task renders on the Board.